sous-chefs/jenkins/README.md

 This uses the Jenkins groovy API to create users.

 The `:create` action idempotently creates a Jenkins user on the current node.
 The id attribute corresponds to the username of the id of the user on the target node.
-You may also specify a name, email, and list of SSH keys.
+You may also specify a name, email, a password which can be either crypted or in plain text, and list of SSH keys.

 ```ruby
 # Create a Jenkins user